microsoft/demikernel/man/demi_wait.md

 `demi_wait` - Waits for an asynchronous I/O operation to complete.

-`demi_wait_any` - Waits for the first asynchronous I/O operation in a set to complete.
+`demi_wait_any` - Waits for the first asynchronous I/O operation in a list to complete.

 ## Synopsis